 Results 1–10 of 15 for "Fact Sheet"X related to "Automatic and Controlled Components of..."
-Refine Your Search Refine Your Search TopicChildren (7)Socioeconomic status (4)Teens (3)Aging (1)Anxiety (1) 10 more... [+] Autism (1)Eating disorders (1)Education (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Race (1)Sexuality (1)Stress (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (1) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+Refine Your Search Refine Your Search TopicChildren (6)Teens (4)Pain (3)Socioeconomic status (3)Lesbian, gay, bisexual, transgender (2) 6 more... [+] Race (2)Anxiety (1)Autism (1)Bullying (1)Education (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
 The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 2.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
 This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)3.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 5.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
-Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 6.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 7.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 8.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 9.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 10.Family Measures Assessment Resource SheetFamily measures include assessment tools spanning observational and self-report methods and fall into three broad assessment categories: family functioning, dyadic family relationships, and family functioning in the context of childhood chronic health conditions.
-Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Fact Sheet"X related to "Automatic and Controlled Components of..."
+Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 6.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 7.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 8.Family Measures Assessment Resource SheetFamily measures include assessment tools spanning observational and self-report methods and fall into three broad assessment categories: family functioning, dyadic family relationships, and family functioning in the context of childhood chronic health conditions.
+Fact Sheet 9.Type 1 Diabetes Mellitus in Children and AdolescentsYouth with type 1 diabetes are at elevated risk of depression, anxiety disorders, eating disorders and diabetes-related distress, as well as possible effects on cognitive function.Fact Sheet 10.Procedural Pain in Children and AdolescentsProcedural pain refers to the pain that children experience during medical procedures.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Fact Sheet"X related to "Automatic and Controlled Components of..."